emacs-eaf/emacs-application-framework/README.md

 To run `eaf-open` on the current file under the cursor in `dired`, call `eaf-open-this-from-dired`.

 You can also use the command `eaf-google-it` as a shortcut to quickly google `symbol-at-point` or an active region using EAF Browser.
-Similarly, you can create your own functions if you prefer to use DuckDuckGo or other browsers.
+Similarly, you can create your own functions if you prefer to use DuckDuckGo or other search engines.

 ```
 NOTE: